jklein/image-transform/README.md

 * Allow people to bypass the cache if they want
 * It would be cool to add support for arbitrary filters, so if the user knew the syntax for the PHP Imagick plugin they could just type any filter they wanted in.
 * I would also like to refactor the code slightly so that adding a new filter would only require a 1-2 line code change in one place.
 This might make things a little less readable, but it would be easier to update in the future.
+* It would be nice to support URLs of the form "www.example.org", i.e. without the protocol.
+Would be easy to add, I just haven't done it yet